 Was a novel with political and moral overtones actually responsible for the outbreak of war?

 After the election of Lincoln in 1860 on the anti-slavery Republican ticket, a number of southern states seceded from the Union, and the secession crisis triggered the Civil War.
-And there’s no denying that the novel Uncle Tom’s Cabin helped opposition to slavery come into the political mainstream in the North.
+And there’s no denying that the novel Uncle Tom’s Cabin had helped opposition to slavery come into the political mainstream in the North.

-So while it would be an exaggeration to say that Harriet Beecher Stowe’s novel caused the Civil War, there’s no doubt that Uncle Tom’s Cabin, by helping to shape public opinion in the 1850s, was indeed a factor leading to the war.
+So while it would be an exaggeration to say that Harriet Beecher Stowe’s novel directly caused the Civil War, there’s no doubt that Uncle Tom’s Cabin, by helping to shape public opinion in the 1850s, was indeed a factor leading to the war.